-Ormond has grown to almost 40,000 people and was once known as "The Birthplace of Speed" because of the first auto races that were held on the hard packed beach in 1902.
+Ormond has grown to almost 45,000 people and was once known as "The Birthplace of Speed" because of the first auto races that were held on the hard packed beach in 1902.

-John Anderson and James Downing Price built the beautiful Ormond Hotel, shown above in the postcard.
+John Anderson and Joseph Price built the beautiful Ormond Hotel, shown above in the postcard.
 Henry Flagler bought it in 1890 and expanded it to serve the passengers on his railroad.

 Anderson is still honored with his name on the long tree canopied drive that runs from the hotel site north along the Halifax River for many miles.

-Although it's sad that the grand old hotel was torn down, at least it has been replaced by a modern condominium that tried to preserve some of the architectural ambiance of the original.
+Although it's sad the grand old hotel was torn down, at least it has been replaced by a modern condominium that tried to preserve some of the architectural ambiance of the original.

 This is the eastern end of State Road 40 that leads from shoreside Ormond across the Grenada Bridge to beachside Ormond.

 An example is a vintage art deco building at 31 West Granada being currently remodeled into a Roaring Twenties type of bistro, upscale restaurant and nightclub.

 Ormond Beach has a lot of the oceanfront advantages of neighboring Daytona Beach.
 It has managed, however, to keep it more quiet and peaceful.

 A good place to meditate is the garden in front of The Casements along the Halifax River.

 Our Facebook page has more than 127,538 followers who love off the beaten path Florida: towns, tourist attractions, maps, lodging, food, festivals, scenic road trips, day trips, history, culture, nostalgia, and more.
 We post articles every day.
 Please check it out and if you like it, we would appreciate a "like" from you.